nexpy/nexpy/doc/source/pythongui.rst

    :width: 90%

 The fit can be plotted, along with the constituent functions, in the main plotting window and the fitting parameters displayed in a message window.

+.. note:: The fit is only performed over the range set by the X-axis limits
+          entered in the Fit Dialog.
+These values can be changed between fits if required, or reset to the overall range of the data using the ``Reset Limits`` button.

 The original data, the fitted data, constituent functions, and the parameters can all be saved to an NXentry group in the Tree Pane for subsequent plotting,